Communications & Information Services Corps: Signals intelligence & cyber

-The Communications and Information Services (CIS) Corps works with the Defence Forces intelligence branch, the Directorate of Military Intelligence (J2), with regards to signals intelligence (SIGINT), and houses a dedicated SIGINT element within the Corps.
+The Communications and Information Services (CIS) Corps works with the Irish Military Intelligence Service (IMIS), with regard to signals intelligence (SIGINT), and houses a dedicated SIGINT element within the Corps.
 The DF CIS Corps has the ability to intercept and monitor communications, remotely collect data, and process it.
 Under Irish legislation, the Criminal Justice (Surveillance) Act 2009 and Interception of Postal Packets and Telecommunications Messages (Regulation) Act 1993 provides the Defence Forces with the legal authority to conduct domestic intelligence operations involving espionage, electronic communications and stored electronic information in order to safeguard and maintain the security of the state.

-The CIS Corps along with the Garda Síochána, the national police force, provide a significant domestic support role to the National Cyber Security Centre (NCSC) of the Department of Communications, Climate Action and Environment in countering cyber-attacks, protecting critical national infrastructure and securing government communications.
+The CIS Corps along with the Garda Síochána, the national police force, provide a significant domestic support role to the National Cyber Security Centre (NCSC) of the Department of Justice, Home Affairs and Migration (formerly of the Department of Communications, Climate Action and Environment) in countering cyber-attacks, protecting critical national infrastructure and securing government communications.
 CIS is responsible for cyber security within the Defence Forces, and maintains a capability in that area for the purpose of protecting its own networks and users domestic and foreign.
 In 2016 the establishment of the Computer Incident Response Team (CIRT) in DFHQ CIS Company was revealed.

 In July 2015, leaked email correspondence from Hacking Team – a private Italian spying and eavesdropping software company – reportedly showed members of the Irish CIS Corps in discussions with the company to purchase intrusion and surveillance "solutions" for the lawful interception of online communications, such as monitoring incoming and outgoing emails, browsing activity, Skype calls, remotely switching on webcams and microphones and remotely taking control of devices.
-A Defence Forces spokesperson said that for operational security reasons it could not comment on specific elements of the activities of the CIS Corps, but confirmed that no goods or services were purchased from the company in question.
+A Defence Forces spokesperson said that for operational security reasons, it could not comment on specific elements of the activities of the CIS Corps, but confirmed that no goods or services were purchased from the company in question.

 The CIS Corps deployed 'ethical hackers' to fight back against the Health Service Executive ransomware attack in mid-2021, and sent CIS personnel to hospitals and HSE offices in order to decrypt devices affected by the cyberattack onsite.
-Reservists were particularly useful to this effort due to their cybersecurity skills and experienced gleaned from the private sector.
+Reservists were particularly useful to this effort due to their cybersecurity skills and experience gleaned from the private sector.